Andre Zayarni: Powering Generative AI with Qdrant’s Scalable Vector Database

 While you could store vectors in a normal database, dealing with vectors has become such an integral part of machine learning that startups like Qdrant have built databases specifically to store and manage high-dimensional vectors efficiently.

 Two years ago, we interviewed Andre Zayarni, the co-founder and CEO of Qdrant, for the first interview on this blog about their founding story and technology.
-Since then, Qdrant has built a powerful vector database and similarity search engine, tailored for machine learning.
-While the database is open-source and free to use, Qdrant has recently launched its fully managed cloud service, getting developers up and running in a breeze.
+Since then, Qdrant has built a powerful vector database and similarity search engine tailored for machine learning.
+While the database is open-source and free to use, Qdrant has recently launched its fully managed cloud service, which makes getting developers up and running a breeze.

 Following its latest $28M Series A funding round, led by Spark Capital and joined by existing investors Unusual Ventures and 42CAP, we had the pleasure of speaking again with Andre about their open-source strategy, product differentiation, and scaling their team.